How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 If you are dehydrating fruit, it is important to set the temperature of the dehydrator properly.
 If the fruit is exposed to too much heat, it can become sticky.

 The ideal temperature for dehydrating fruit is between 95 and 105 degrees Fahrenheit.
+For a comprehensive guide on drying techniques and best practices, refer to Penn State Extension’s article.
 Fruit should not be exposed to too much heat, but it should also not be dehydrated for too long as well.

 If the fruit is exposed to too much heat for too long, it can lose its flavor and nutritional value.
 It is therefore important to monitor the temperature of the dehydrator carefully and to remove the fruit when it is done dehydrating.